wp-plugins/picasa/readme.txt

 This plugin uses PicasaWeb API to retrieval your albums information, cache them (but the photos themselves aren't cached), display them within blog.
 It looks like your own gallery service.

+Features:
+* information are cached. very fast to navigate
+* image preload, fast to navigate next photo.
+* can use keyboard shortcut

 = Notice =
+* Lots of Chinese words now.
+Sorry about that.
 * This plugin is not for displaying album in post and page.
 It's different from lots of similar plugins.
 * PHP 5 and higher is required (most web hostor has it)
 * mod_rewrite is required and you must use permalink.